-As DRE, Kathleen serves as programs administrator, heading a staff of approximately 40 volunteers, in the Sunday Religious Education program (K-HS), Sacramental Prep (Baptism, Penance, Eucharist, and Confirmation), Adult Faith Formation, New Evangelization, Vacation Bible School, and Youth Ministry, and she is the Coordinator of the parish’s collegian and non-collegian RCIA studies.
+As DRE, Kathleen serves as programs administrator, heading a staff of 40 volunteers, in the Sunday Religious Education program (K-HS), Sacramental Prep (Baptism, Penance, Eucharist, and Confirmation), Adult Faith Formation, New Evangelization, Vacation Bible School, and Youth Liturgical Ministry, and she is the Coordinator of the parish’s collegian and non-collegian RCIA studies.
 She also maintains the Sacraments Registry.
-As a Liturgy team member, she writes the Sunday Mass Universal Petitions four times annually, serves as a lector, and sings in the choir.
+As a Liturgy team member, she writes the Sunday Mass Universal Petitions four times annually, serves as a Lector, and sings in the Choir.
 In response to the Church’s mission within the New Evangelization, Kathleen’s weekly radio program, Kindle My Fire©, celebrates Catholic spirituality, and is inspired by Scripture, doctrine, the saints, and sacred music.
-It airs and can be livestreamed on Sunday mornings at 8:30 on local Classic 96.7, 3WZ fm and at 9:30 on WREL 1450 am and Classic Country 100.3 fm.
+The program, which began in 2015, airs Sunday mornings at 8:30 on local Classic 96.7, 3WZ FM, and at 9:30 a.m. on 100.3 fm and 1450 am.
 Each Sunday’s show can be livestreamed from 3WZfm.com, and is linked to the parish website.
-Kathleen writes the Scripture lessons for the parish bulletin, is an approved Diocesan speaker, and serves on the Preschool Board.
+She writes the Sunday Scripture lesson for the parish Bulletin, is an approved Diocesan speaker, and serves on the Preschool Board.